 - One-on-one therapy to manage day-to-day schizoaffective disorder and achieve a positive quality of life

-Mile High Recovery–Find Schizoaffective Disorder Treatment in Denver
+Mile High Recovery Center–Find Schizoaffective Disorder Treatment in Denver

-At Mile High Recovery, we offer a range of therapies for schizoaffective disorder treatment in addition to medication management by an MD.
+At Mile High Recovery Center, we offer a range of therapies for schizoaffective disorder treatment in addition to medication management by an MD.

 - Acceptance and commitment therapy (ACT) is a variation on behavioral therapy models and emphasizes the importance of acceptance rather than changing thought patterns, which is difficult for those with psychosis.